Kinetic energy: Frame of reference

-Thus the kinetic energy of a system is lowest to center of momentum reference frames, i.e., frames of reference in which the center of mass is stationary (either the center of mass frame or any other center of momentum frame).
+Thus the kinetic energy of a system is lowest in its center of momentum reference frame.
 In any different frame of reference, there is additional kinetic energy corresponding to the total mass moving at the speed of the center of mass.
-The kinetic energy of the system in the center of momentum frame is a quantity that is invariant (all observers see it to be the same).
+If the system consists of a large number of objects, then this minimal kinetic energy is often thought of as thermal internal energy.

 Rotation in systems

 It sometimes is convenient to split the total kinetic energy of a body into the sum of the body's center-of-mass translational kinetic energy and the energy of rotation around the center of mass (rotational energy):